OGSmurfen/AndroidUni/README.md

-Note: All the above info is roll (saying this just so I do not get into trouble) !!
+Note: All the above info is troll (saying this just so I do not get into trouble) !!

 Signing out !!